 For two months, the audience focused on information sources on the Internet and social networks, omitting traditional media.
 This led to the triumph of the influencers.

 The rise of the new social media giant

 The age category of the audience has also changed.
-In just one month the social network aimed at generation Z managed to cover a large part of the millennials.
-Creative competition between content creators attracted ingenious companies to start using TikTokers as a new arena for positioning their brand.
+In just one month the social network aimed at Generation Z managed to cover a large part of the millennials.
+Creative competition between content creators attracted ingenious companies to start using TikTokers as a new arena for positioning their brands.